 What Do the Experts Say?

-According to the Governor of the Bank of England, it's likely to come down to what the final Brexit deal looks like when we exit the EU in March 2019.
+According to the Governor of the Bank of England, it's likely to come down to what the final Brexit deal looks like when we exit the EU.
 He has warned that the economy could suffer significantly in the wake of a no-deal Brexit, with house prices falling by up to 30%!
 While this is a worst case scenario it's a figure that has shaken many homeowners, harking back to the housing market crash that we saw in the midst of the financial crisis in 2008.

 It's believed by some that Brexit will have a more acute impact on house prices in the capital, with a survey of property analysts in London predicting a short term dip of 29% after Brexit.
 So for those buying property outside of the capital the effects of Brexit might not be felt quite so sharply.